-A rest is a symbol that means silence for a certain number of beats.
+A rest is a symbol that means silence for a certain number of beats. r a certain number of beats.

-→ This is a quarter rest (1 beat).
+This is a quarter rest (1 beat).

 This is a whole rest (4 beats).
 It looks like a (w)hole in the ground.
 This is a half rest (2 beats).
 It looks like a hat.

-1. Draw four quarter rests:
+- 1. Draw four quarter rests:

-2. Draw four half rests:
+ر ن 2.
+Draw four half rests:

-3. Draw four whole rests:
+ю.
+Draw four whole rests:

-4. Draw a line to connect each note with the rest of beats.
-OR COMBINE THE LETTE WITH ITS REST (DEF) A. B. R FOR THE NOTE (ABC)
+4. 4.
+Draw a line to connect each note with the rest that receives the same number of beats.
+OR COMBINE THE LETTER FOR THE NOTE (ABC) WITH ITS REST (DEF) t that receives the same number ROL THE NOTE (ABC)

-C. 6
+A. 0 ~~

-DEAM Calendar
+B.

-Drop Everything And Move
+DEAM CalendarDrop Everything And Move